ibm-cloud-docs/vpc/block_storage_is_faq.md

 {: #faq-block-storage-5}
 {: support}

 IOPS profiles define IOPS/GB performance for volumes of various capacities.
-There are three predefined [IOPS tiers](/docs/vpc?topic=vpc-block-storage-profiles#tiers) that you can select that offer reliable IOPS performance for your workload requirements.
+You can select from three predefined [IOPS tiers](/docs/vpc?topic=vpc-block-storage-profiles#tiers) that offer reliable IOPS performance for your workload requirements.
 You can also define [custom IOPS](/docs/vpc?topic=vpc-block-storage-profiles#custom) and specify a range of IOPS for a volume size that you choose.
 Custom IOPS is a good option when you have well-defined performance requirements that do not fall within a predefined IOPS tier.
 If you choose a custom IOPS profile, also define a minimum and maximum range for the volume size.

 Maximum IOPS for data volumes varies based on volume size and the type of profile you select.

 IOPS is measured based on a load profile of 16-KB blocks with random 50% read and 50% writes.
 Workloads that differ from this profile might experience reduced performance.
-If you use a smaller block size, maximum IOPS can be obtained but throughput is less.
+If you use a smaller block size, maximum IOPS can be obtained, but throughput is less.
 For more information, see
 [How block size affects performance](/docs/vpc?topic=vpc-capacity-performance#how-block-size-affects-performance).

 ### What typical network performance might I expect between my compute instances and the {{site.data.keyword.block_storage_is_short}} service?